CS480UIC/dbs-ngo_management/documentation/glossary.md

 **Description**:
 >resource_usage is an entity that keeps track of usage of resources made by each organization that have taken the resources from the resource_store.
 This table lets donors see how the donations are being utilized by various organizations.

+#### 7.  **Entity Name**: employee

+**Synonym**: worker, staff member

+**Description**:
+>An employee is a person working in an organization to take care of people residing in an institution.
+This entity consists of all people employed by the NGO full time and does not include part-time workers or volunteers.

+#### 8.  **Entity Name**: donor

+**Synonym**: benefactor, contributor, sponsor

+**Description**:
+>A donor is an external entity to the NGO who provides financial support to the NGO or a particular organization that belongs to the NGO.
+The donor could donate money or provide any other material resources that could help benefit the people in an NGO organization.

 ### (b) For each relationship, determine relationship maxima and minima
 1. organization M(0) - manages - cause M(1)
 2. volunteer M(0) - supports - cause 1(0)
 3. donation 1(0) - stores in - resource_store 1(1)
 4. resource_usage M(0) - takes from - resource_store M(1)
+5. employee M(0) - works in - organization 1(1)
+6. donor 1(0) - makes - donation M(0)
+7. organization M(0) - uses - resource_usage M(0)

 ### (c) For each attribute, determine attribute maxima and minima
 #### 1.  **cause Attributes**: